exercism/typescript/CONTRIBUTING.md

 #### Improving the README.md

 `README.md`: the description that shows up on the student's exercise page, when they are ready to start.
-It's also downloaded as part of the exercise's data.
-The `README.md`, together with the `<slug>.test.ts` file form the contract for the implementation of the exercise.
+It's also downloaded as part of the exercise's data. he `README.md`, together with the `<slug>.test.ts` file form the contract for the implementation of the exercise.
 No test should _force_ a specific implementation, no `README.md` explanation should _give away_ a certain implementation.
 The `README.md` files are [generated][doc-readme], which is explains [here][doc-readme].

 - This file may need to be _regenerated_ in order to sync with the latest canonical data.
 - You may contribute track specific `hints.md`, as listed in that [document][doc-readme]